Have you ever thought you were dropped here from another planet? Well that pretty much describes my first couple decades on earth.

 It was a trauma-based somatic model.

 It not only made sense of my life, it suddenly became clear that the mental health field were approaching anxiety and depression with outdated methods.

 And before you think, "Well, I don't see how my trauma which happened years ago can still affect me today."

 That's because a trauma model is a human model.
 It's based on how we all are wired.
 It's based on evolutionary psychology.

 Here's the sad part.

-In fact, the very thing that helped me in therapy - that's at the heart of the way I practice today - has not yet been acknowledged and adopted as the future direction of the profession.
+In fact, the very thing that helped me in therapy - that's at the heart of the way I practice my coaching today - has not yet been acknowledged and adopted as the future direction of the profession.

-Whereas I see it not only as a way to do therapy that's twice as effective (in half the time), but as the key to discovering who you really are and how to live authentically.
+Whereas I see brain science not only as a way to do coaching that's twice as effective (in half the time), but as the key to discovering who you really are and how to live authentically.

-In a deeper sense, perhaps you could see myShrink as a "thank you" to all the clients I have been privileged to meet over the years.
+In a deeper sense, perhaps you could see my work here as a "thank you" to all the clients I have been privileged to meet over the years.

 aka Dr. Shrinklady